OreBoia/Java7EE_1Z0-900/Dispense/Oracle_Exam_Simulation_Quiz_1.md

 ### JPA (1-10)

-1. b) `@Id`
+1. c) `@Id`
-2. b) `FetchType.LAZY`
+2. d) `FetchType.LAZY`
-3. b) To implement optimistic locking for concurrency control
+3. d) To implement optimistic locking for concurrency control
-4. c) `merge()`
+4. a) `merge()`
-5. b) The Order and all associated OrderItem entities are persisted
+5. d) The Order and all associated OrderItem entities are persisted
 6. c) Removed
-7. b) `SELECT p FROM Product p WHERE p.price > 100`
+7. c) `SELECT p FROM Product p WHERE p.price > 100`
-8. a) Using `@NamedQuery` annotation on the entity class
+8. d) Using `@NamedQuery` annotation on the entity class
-9. a) To specify how temporal (date/time) types should be persisted to the database
+9. c) To specify how temporal (date/time) types should be persisted to the database
 10. c) `NOT_SUPPORTED`

 ### EJB (11-20)

-11. b) Both clients might get the same value (e.g., both get 1)
+11. c) Both clients might get the same value (e.g., both get 1)
-12. b) Stateful Session Bean
+12. c) Stateful Session Bean
-13. b) It causes the bean instance to be removed after the method completes
+13. d) It causes the bean instance to be removed after the method completes
-14. b) `@TransactionAttribute`
+14. c) `@TransactionAttribute`
-15. a) `REQUIRED`
+15. b) `REQUIRED`
-16. b) To control concurrent access to bean methods
+16. d) To control concurrent access to bean methods
-17. b) `@Asynchronous`
+17. c) `@Asynchronous`
-18. c) Message-Driven Bean
+18. b) Message-Driven Bean
-19. b) To ensure logs are saved even if the calling transaction rolls back
+19. c) To ensure logs are saved even if the calling transaction rolls back
 20. b) `@PostConstruct`

 ### Servlets (21-25)

-21. b) The servlet will be loaded and initialized when the application starts
+21. c) The servlet will be loaded and initialized when the application starts
-22. b) `init()`
+22. c) `init()`
 23. b) `request.getRequestDispatcher("/other").forward(request, response)`
-24. b) It frees up the request thread to handle other requests
+24. c) It frees up the request thread to handle other requests
-25. c) Application scope (ServletContext)
+25. d) Application scope (ServletContext)

 ### JSP (26-30)

-26. b) `${param.id}`
+26. c) `${param.id}`
-27. a) Iterates over a collection of products and displays their name and price
+27. d) Iterates over a collection of products and displays their name and price
 28. b) `<%@ include %>`
-29. b) To specify which page to display if an exception occurs
+29. c) To specify which page to display if an exception occurs
-30. b) `config`
+30. c) `config`

 ### JAX-RS (31-40)

 31. b) 404
 32. a) `@ApplicationPath`
 33. b) 201 Created
-34. a) `@QueryParam`
+34. b) `@QueryParam`
-35. b) To specify the media type the method can produce
+35. d) To specify the media type the method can produce
-36. c) The value is 0.0
+36. b) The value is 0.0
 37. b) PUT
-38. b) To map exceptions to HTTP responses
+38. d) To map exceptions to HTTP responses
-39. b) `Response`
+39. a) `Response`
 40. b) Injects HTTP header values into method parameters

 ### WebSocket (41-45)